matthewmueller/pogo/Readme.md

 Type-safe Database Client for Go.
 Supports PostgreSQL and SQLite.

-The code is stable and has been in production for many years now including [Standup Jack](https://standupjack.com).
+The code has been in production for many years now including [Standup Jack](https://standupjack.com).

 ## Install